JetTheCat/UNSW-Challenge/Setup Guide.md

 ```

 ## Running the application
-Once we have all the necessary packages installed, make a git pull request for this repository and navigate inside the **UNSW-Challenge** directory where you can find the **manage.py** file in the Anaconda Prompt/Terminal.
+Once we have all the necessary packages installed, make a git pull request for this repository and navigate inside the **UNSW-Challenge** directory where you can find the **manage.py** file in the Anaconda Prompt or your system's terminal.
 And finally to run the application, run the following command:
 ```
 python manage.py runserver
 ```